taikoxyz/taiko-mono/packages/status-page/README.md

 # Status Page

-Taiko status page helps to show the current status of the system/application
+Taiko status page helps to show the current status of the network.

 ## Pre-installation